ACM40960/project-leongill/README.md

 You now have a fully functioning R IDE.

 ## Preparing your laptop
+If you are using a laptop, click the battery icon in the bottom right and set the slider to the rightmost option as shonw in the image below.
+This increases processing speed dramatically.
+Failure to do this will result in 50% longer computation times if left on the standard power setting.
+On Mac, simply plug your charger in to achieve the same effect.
 <p align="left"><img width=50% src="https://github.com/ACM40960/project-leongill/blob/main/Figures/Readme_perf_figure.png"></p>

+### Using R
 Next, intall the relevent packages by pasting the following lines of text into the R console and hitting `enter`:
 ```R
 install.packages("hash")